 Aerial view of the British Cemetery from the castle

 The British Cemetery is situated in the bastion of São João da Corujeira, high on the eastern wall and just below the castle, commanding a fine view over the plain to Badajoz in Spain.
 The bastion is named after the adjoining chapel, founded by the Friars of St. John’s Hospitallers in 1228, to mark the spot at which they broke into the Moorish defences.
 The British Cemetery was opened in 1811 to receive the body of Major General Daniel Hoghton, who fell at the head of his Brigade in the Battle of Albuera, on 16th May 1811.

-Traditionally, British soldiers were not permitted to be buried in local Portuguese or Spanish cemeteries, as they were not Catholics.
-Elvas has had a military hospital since 1645, and it would have been full of both Portuguese and British wounded during 1811 and 1812.
-The disproportionate number of deaths meant that when General Hoghton’s body was brought to Elvas, Marshal Beresford petitioned General Leite, the Governor of Elvas, for permission for Hoghton to be buried within the fortifications, these being a military-controlled area, rather than a sacred church-controlled area.
+Traditionally, British soldiers were not permitted to be buried in Portuguese or Spanish cemeteries, as they were not Catholics.
+The oldest military hospital in Elvas, which was founded in 1645, would have been full of both Portuguese and British wounded during 1811 and 1812.
+When the bodies of General Hoghton and Lieutenant Colonel White were brought to Elvas, Marshal Beresford requested permission from General Leite, the Governor of Elvas, for the two British officers to be buried within the fortifications, these being a military-controlled area, with no need for justification by the Church.

 The bastion of São João da Corujeira was ceded by the Portuguese Army, as it is located close to the ancient Chapel.
 Indeed, Beresford’s own nephew, John Theophilus Beresford, is buried at a bastion in Almeida, after dying from wounds received from storming the Main Breach at Ciudad Rodrigo in 1812.